ajwild320/Project-Learn-React/README.md

 ## About

 This is my first adventure into developing a website using React and Tailwind.
 I found a guide on youtube to teach me how to get started with these two powerful tools.
-I will attach the links below!
+I will attach the link below!

 Link: https://www.youtube.com/watch?v=_oO4Qi5aVZs
 Design Doc: https://www.figma.com/design/bUGIPys15E78w9bs1l4tgS/HooBank?node-id=0-1&t=5YFLb1utP3rdSlwB-0